dmenne/FS2020Control/README.md

     Microsoft.FlightSimulator_8wekyb3d8bbwe\
     SystemAppData\wgs\
     000901F9BE5269E8_00000000000000000000000069F80140\
-    9D40C7EC95724C16A62F4153D13B14B9\C6A6EACA3129423E8E4E42B33DE3BFCF
+    9D40C7EC95724C16A62F4153D13B14B9\
+    C6A6EACA3129423E8E4E42B33DE3BFCF

 *the above is ONE LINE*.

 Whenever changes are made in the control settings, the device's settings file is deleted and replaced by another file with cryptic name.

-In short: Microsoft does not want that you mess with it, and may change everything without notice.
+In short: Microsoft does not want us to mess with it, and may change everything without notice.

 ## What the app does